Counter-Storytelling for Social Change - Part 2: Miss Lillie Johnson

 Founding the Sickle Cell Association of Ontario

 Among Miss Johnson’s impressive accomplishments includes founding the Sickle Cell Association of Ontario (SCAO) in 1981.
-With a mission to maximize the quality of life of impacted people and families, Miss Johnson worked out of her home to deliver an extensive Sickle Cell Disease outreach and advocacy programs.
+With a mission to maximize the quality of life of impacted people and families, Miss Johnson worked out of her home to deliver an extensive Sickle Cell Disease outreach and advocacy program.
 Sickle Cell Disease was not on the medical research agenda and was invisible in Canadian society.
 Impacted people in Ontario, who, at the time, were mostly newcomers from Caribbean communities, had very little institutional and medical support.

 Universal Newborn Screening for Sickle Cell Disease